 In a field as broad as ecology defining your area(s) of expertise or specialization can be challenging.
-In my early career I have been developing skills in population and landscape ecology, particularly demographic and species distribution modeling.
-Indeed, my main research focus is to understand the effects of man-made environmental disturbances on population dynamics and distribution of native species in the tropics.
-More specifically, I have been studying how proximity to roads influences the demography and expansion of leaf-cutter ant populations across the Brazilian Cerrado savannas.
-I am also interested in plant demography and experimental manipulations related to plant-herbivore interactions and insect behavior and, to a lesser extent, in the repercussions of payment for ecosystem services schemes for low-carbon ecosystems.
-However, I am always open to learn new topics, techniques and tools that would contribute to more collaborative experiences and thereby expand my goals as an ecologist.
+My early career goal is to conduct important basic and applied research as well as engage multiple stakeholders from the non-academic community in science activities.
+To do so I have been developing skills in population and landscape ecology, particularly demographic models and species distributions, as well as in science communication.
+Currently, my main research focus is to understand the effects of man-made environmental disturbances on population dynamics and distribution of native species in the tropics.
+Specifically, I have been studying how proximity to roads influences the demography and expansion of populations of native insect pests and ecosystem engineers (Atta leaf-cutter ants) across the Brazilian Cerrado savannas to find alternative ways for their sustainable management in these endangered landscapes.
+I am also interested in plant demography and experimental tests of questions related to above and belowground plant-herbivore interactions, as well as in the repercussions of payment for ecosystem services schemes for low-carbon ecosystems.
+Importantly, I am always open to learn new topics, techniques and tools that would contribute to more collaborative experiences with other researchers and the non-academic public, and thereby expand my goals as an ecologist.